temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 ## Part C: Querying Workflows by Search Attributes

-Once you have Workflows tagged with custom search attributes, you can query them based on these attributes.
+Once you have Workflows tagged with custom Search Attributes, you can query them based on these attributes.

-1. In `client.ts`, we have:
+In `client.ts`, we have:

 ```typescript
 const failedOrdersQuery = `isOrderFailed = true`;